 - Don’t make children rewrite their work – this is the most disheartening task.
 Using a computer makes editing less laborious, but sometimes getting ideas down is sufficient.
 There is little merit in rewriting without redrafting.

 Computers also allow for versatility when a simple technique can make a surprising difference for someone with a visual problem.
-By adjusting the font or colour, text can be rendered readable.
-It is also possible to use coloured plastic overlays and lamps with variable intensities and colours to help children read more easily.
+By adjusting the font or color, text can be rendered readable.
+It is also possible to use colored plastic overlays and lamps with variable intensities and colors to help children read more easily.
 For older children and adults, devices such as PDAs (personal digital assistant, ie hand-held computers) have helped transform lives, particularly where time and task management is problematic.

 Characteristics may need to be weighted differently and a revolving door model is necessary to allow those who begin to shine the facility to be included when they are ready, which might not be at the start of term.
 Some pupils may need to take a break from the activities for the able and focus on a difficulty for a while; they should be allowed to rejoin the activities for the able at a later date.
 Making use of peer- and self-referral can be helpful.

 The classroom ethos should reflect the diversity of abilities and interests of all pupils.
 There needs to be respect for pupils and their abilities, and understanding and tolerance of difficulties.
 Those without dyslexia-associated problems need to feel that they are being treated fairly, and that if they are given less time to complete a task, they understand that it is based on need and not favoritism.
 Teachers need to foster a classroom atmosphere in which difference is celebrated.